 It's common knowledge that the Nordic countries have moved closer to going cashless than anywhere else in the West, but the really interesting thing is what they've replaced cash with, and how this varies across this sub-region.

 Across the Nordics, with cash usage in retreat, the battle is on for consumer preference at the point of sale.
 Payment cards are popular, with Norway in fact featuring in the top ten markets worldwide for the number of cards held: an average of four for each las adult in 2018, which puts it top of the table in Europe.
-When it comes to the equivalent ranking for the average number of transactions per adult, the Nordic quartet analysed by Verisk Financial Research currently occupy the top four spots of the 25 European countries surveyed.
+When it comes to the equivalent ranking for the average number of transactions per adult, the Nordic quartet analysed by Verisk Financial Research currently occupies the top four spots of the 25 European countries surveyed.

 Finland shares in the pattern of falling cash and rising card levels common to this sub-region.
 Although credit card growth by cards issued has been strong, debit cards command the lion's share of billed volume.
 The prevalence of dual-function debit/credit cards, both there and in Denmark, means that consumers are discouraged from availing of credit.
-Per capita, Norwegians are the keenest users of credit cards, with high interest rates, low loss levels and revolving balances all supporting profitability.
+Per capita, Norwegians are the keenest users of credit cards, with high-interest rates, low loss levels and revolving balances all supporting profitability.
 Danish credit card use is set for a boost, as surcharging by merchants, long an inhibiting factor, is regulated out of existence; Swedish consumers meanwhile have many other options for short-term borrowing, while interchange caps have meant issuers there struggle to raise margins.
 The global schemes have 22 million credit cards between them across the region, with Mastercard dominant.

 As to be expected given the Western European setting, debit cards' penetration is deep, with domestic schemes BankAxept and Dankort enjoying a dominant position in Norway and Denmark respectively.
 Both Finnish and Swedish banks have phased out their domestic networks in recent years, with Mastercard making the most of the opportunity in the latter market, where it is heading for three times the number of branded debit cards in issue than that of its rival, Visa.